USS Long Beach (CGN-9): Decommissioning

 There was originally a plan to fully upgrade Long Beach with an Aegis Combat System in the early 1990s, requiring that her superstructure be completely rebuilt.
 Due to cuts in the defense budget after the 1991 Gulf War, as well as the higher operating costs and number of crew required compared to conventionally powered ships, the decision was made to decommission all nuclear cruisers from the Navy as their reactor cores ran down.
 They would be replaced by the Ticonderoga (CG) and Arleigh Burke (DDG) classes, designed from the ground up with Aegis.
 The Long Beach had been refueled during her 1970, 1980, and 1992 refits.
 The decision was made to decommission her in 1994.

 A deactivation ceremony occurred on 2 July 1994 at Norfolk Naval Station, and the ship was then towed over to Newport News Shipbuilding where her entire superstructure was removed and her reactors were defueled.
 After this work was completed in the winter of 1995 the hull was towed through the Panama Canal to Puget Sound Naval Shipyard.
 Long Beach was stricken on 1 May 1995, more than 33 years after she had entered service.
 On 13 July 2012, Long Beach was sold at auction, for recycling, as prescribed for nuclear-powered vessels by Code 350, at the Puget Sound Naval Shipyard, Bremerton, Washington.
 As of May 2018, the inactivated ship's hull and reactor compartments largely remained in long-term storage there.
+In April 2026, the US Navy rejected calls to add the ship to the National Register or Historic Places (NRHP) and that the ship had major alterations which fundamentally changed its nature.
+It was still moored at the Puget Sound Naval Shipyard, but had its bow removed at the time of a review commissioned in December 2025 to determine its historical significance for the possibility of preservation.

 A crew member aboard Long Beach may have been exposed to abnormal levels of radiation in 1963, and the ship was leaking radioactive coolant in 1991.
 At that time, four crew members alleged that the ship's reactor was unsafe and that crew working around it had been exposed to unsafe levels of radiation.